Table of Contents

 Natural Ways to Help Memory: Easy and natural ways to improve brain function and memory.

-Read books like The End of Alzheimer’s.
+Read books like –> The End of Alzheimer’s (ebook) or The End of Alzheimer’s (paper copy).
 Don’t let the name scare you.
 It’s got tons of information on Dale Bredesen M.D.’s 30 years of research on curing the brain.
 It’s a great read and includes his plan for cognitive decline reversal.
 I get a lot of my information from his work.

 Pamper Yourself: Care for yourself.
 There is a program the American Cancer Society sponsors called, Look Good, Feel Better for female cancer patients.
 I think the term fits here as well.
 If you take care of your appearance and your emotions, you’ll feel better about yourself and feel like going out and being more active.

-Maybe someday they’ll create some medications for this issue.
-But really, it’s a very individual thing.
-It is unlikely there will be one medication for all.
+It is absolutely possible to improve this condition or even cure it.
+It’s a very individual thing.
+It is unlikely there will ever be one medication for all because it’s not the same for everyone.
 What you are low on or lifestyle or disease states you have are yours and yours alone.
 So really, if it can be helped or solved by natural means, we’d prefer that right?

 As always, if you have any comments, advice or experience with mild cognitive impairment and would like to get in on the conversation, please leave your input below.